-- At the project level a number of options are available that reduce or exterminate the indirect impact of biofuels.
-The Ministry of VROM can help shape international policy that favours these projects or implement specific support measures if international progress is slow or unsatisfactory.
-The following options are available at the project level : - Use of residues as biofuel feedstock. - There is generally a large consensus that this is a viable way to mitigate indirect impacts. - However, some residues currently already have a use.
+- There is generally large consensus that this is a viable way to mitigate indirect impacts. - However, some residues currently already have a use.
 In this case indirect displacement effects could still occur.
-This needs more attention, for example as is happening in the RFA project discussed in section 3.6. - \circ $\;$ Use of algae or other aquatic biomass as feedstock. - There is generally a large consensus that this is a viable way to mitigate indirect impacts. - However, technology to do so is still very much at the R&D stage and this option is therefore of little relevance for the short term. - $\circ~$ Use of feedstock from previously 'unused' land without provisioning services. - This can be an effective measure, however there is still a debate on how to ensure optimal effectiveness of this measure, see Appendix D. - Although the concept of 'unused' land is often discussed, there is a lack of workable definitions.
+This needs more attention, for example as is happening in the RFA project discussed in section 3.6. - o Use of algae or other aquatic biomass as feedstock. - There is generally large consensus that this is a viable way to mitigate indirect impacts. - However, technology to do so is still very much in R&D stage and this option is therefore of little relevance for the short term. - Use of feedstock from previously 'unused' land without provisioning services. - This can be an effective measure, however there is still a debate on how to ensure optimal effectiveness of this measure, see Appendix D. - Although the concept of 'unused' land is often discussed, there is a lack of workable definitions.
 The RCA initiative makes a pragmatic start, see section 3.7. - Use of feedstock from land of which the productivity has been increased such that no displacement of current provisioning services occurs. - This can be an effective measure; however, definition, implementation and verification still require more work.
-RFA work and RCA initiative make a pragmatic start, see sections 3.6 and 3.7. - Increasing supply chain efficiency through innovation: producing more biofuel from a certain amount of feedstock or agricultural resources. - In quite a few cases this is already being undertaken either for financial reasons and/or due to increased attention for biofuel production from residues. - It could reduce GHG savings through changes in biofuel production.
+RFA work and RCA initiative make a pragmatic start, see sections 3.6 and 3.7. - Increasing supply chain efficiency: producing more biofuel from a certain amount of feedstock or agricultural resources. - In quite a few cases this is already being undertaken either for financial reasons and/or due to increased attention for biofuel production from residues. - It could reduce GHG savings through changes in biofuel production.
 For example, more fossil fuel input may be needed to increase biofuel production, potentially worsening GHG balance. - The potential option of targeting a maximum biofuel yield per hectare should be used with caution.
 This could for example lead to use of best agricultural lands for biofuels, leading to a larger displacement effect in e.g. the food sector and thus to larger indirect impacts.